AntonVanAssche/music-controls.nvim/README.md

 -   `:MusicPrev` - Go back to the previous track.
 -   `:MusicCurrent` - Display the current track.
 -   `:MusicShuffle` - Toggle shuffle mode.
+-   `:MusicLoop` - Toggle repeat mode, or set a specify mode.
 -   `:MusicListPlayers` - List all players available to control.

 #### Examples